oncoray/cnn-petra/README.md

 # cnn-petra
-3D convolutional neural network for outcome prediction in Glioblastoma The repository contains jupyter notebooks for
+3D convolutional neural networks for outcome prediction in Glioblastoma The repository contains jupyter notebooks for
-  (i) end-to-end training and internal validation pipeline (ii) Model testing pipleine
+  * end-to-end training and internal validation pipeline
+  * Model testing pipleine